-The argument shflag is a constant expression consisting of one of the following manifest constants, defined in Share.h.
+The argument shflag is a constant expression consisting of one of the following manifest constants, which are defined in <share.h>.

-The pmode argument is required only when one specifies _O_CREAT.
+The pmode argument is required only when _O_CREAT is specified.
 If the file does not exist, pmode specifies the file's permission settings, which are set when the new file is closed the first time.
-Otherwise pmode is ignored. pmode is an integer expression that contains one or both of the manifest constants _S_IWRITE and _S_IREAD, defined in SYS\Stat.h.
+Otherwise, pmode is ignored. pmode is an integer expression that contains one or both of the manifest constants _S_IWRITE and _S_IREAD, which are defined in <sys\stat.h>.
 When both constants are given, they are combined with the bitwise-OR operator.
 The meaning of pmode is as follows.

-_sopen applies the current file-permission mask to pmode before setting the permissions (see _umask).
+_sopen applies the current file-permission mask to pmode before the permissions are set.
+(See _umask.)